Every engineering

 Every month.

-Priced per team.
-Scale across departments when the first one proves itself.
 No per-seat fees.
 No platform costs.
 No surprises.

 One month.
 Full delivery.
 See the numbers before you commit.